LiskArchive/lisk-sdk/framework/src/plugins/README.md

 ## Description

-Plugins are logics to define a off-chain logic which is not part of the blockchain protocol but to enhance the application features
+Plugins are logics to define an off-chain logic which is not part of the blockchain protocol but to enhance the application features

 ### Custom Plugins